宣伝。日経LinuxにてLinuxの基礎?を紹介する漫画「シス管系女子」を連載させていただいています。 以下の特設サイトにて、単行本まんがでわかるLinux シス管系女子の試し読みが可能!

 I know the point of their blames very well, because I read and translated the entry to Japanese for my understanding.
 When I got a rejection about another addon, I got just same comment.

-Now I have an objection about indiscriminate rejections by "too many eval()s" like this.
+Now I have an objection about indiscriminate rejections by "too many eval()

 First of all, there is no "wrong" use of eval in any JavaScript codes (not only my addons).
 All of evals are "right" if it does its own work correctly.